GeekyGhost/Geeky-Ollama-WebUI/README.md

 Work in progress.
 Geeky Ollama Web ui, working on RAG and some other things (RAG Done).
-Rework of my old GPT 2 UI I never fully released due to how bad the output was at the time lol.
+Rework of my old GPT 2 UI I never fully released due to how bad the output was at the time.
+I am attempting to see how far I can take this with just Gradio.
+No goal beyond that.
+Side hobby project.

 v2 - geeky-Web-ui-main.py